-J. Petitioners Are Entitled To Injunctive Relief Pendente Lite

-- 242. Plaintiffs will suffer irreparable harm if the ExpressVote XL continues to be used in Pennsylvania elections because their votes may be ignored, marked incorrectly, counted incorrectly, or susceptible to hackers and the election may result in the certification of winners who are not supported by the majority of voters. - 243.
-Plaintiffs have no adequate remedy at law and the public interest would not be harmed and would instead be benefited by an injunction pendente lite. - 244.
-The inaccuracy, unreliability, and lack of a voter verifiable record in this instance not only violates the Pennsylvania Election Code and Constitution, but also has eroded the public's confidence in the election process.
+J. Continued Use of the ExpressVote XL Will Cause Irreparable Harm to the Electorate of the Affected Counties continues to be used in Pennsylvania elections because their votes may be ignored, marked incorrectly, counted incorrectly, or susceptible to hackers and the election may result in the certification of winners who are not supported by the majority of voters.

+272. Plaintiffs will suffer irreparable harm if the ExpressVote XL

+273. Plaintiffs have no adequate remedy at law.

+274. The inaccuracy, unreliability, and lack of a voter verifiable record in this instance not only violates the Pennsylvania Election Code and Constitution, but also has eroded the public's confidence in the election process.
 Audits and recounts can address flaws in how ballots are counted, but not in how they are marked.

-Furthermore, no audit or recount can address the problem of voters who decide not to vote due to frustration or long lines caused by machine failures, or accusations of unreliability or tampering.
+275. Furthermore, no audit or recount can address the problem of voters who decide not to vote due to frustration or long lines caused by machine failures, or accusations of unreliability or tampering.
 The poor performance of the machines in the November 2019 election amply demonstrated this threat.

-- 245. The balance of hardships weighs strongly in Plaintiffs' favor and against the Secretary since upcoming elections can be conducted easily in any manner that complies with Pennsylvania law, including the use of hand-marked paper ballots tabulated with optical scanners. - 246.
-The public interest in protecting the right to vote, in preserving the integrity of the electoral process, and in having electronic voting systems that do not violate Pennsylvania's Constitution or statutory law weighs heavily in Plaintiffs' favor.
+276. The public interest in protecting the right to vote, in preserving the integrity of the electoral process, and in having electronic voting systems that do not violate Pennsylvania's Constitution or statutory law is of the utmost importance.